 Diesel engines are capable of operating on a variety of advanced biofuels to deliver significant reductions in greenhouse gas emissions.
 Biodiesel and renewable diesel fuel are considered advanced biofuels by the U.S. EPA that are capable of reducing greenhouse gas emissions by at least 50 percent.

 These fuels are derived from a variety of waste residues including soy and animal fats.
-The U.S. produced 2.4 billion gallons of biodiesel fuel and smaller amounts of renewable diesel fuel.
+The U.S. produced 3 billion gallons of biobased diesel fuel including biodiesel and renewable diesel fuel.
 Most modern diesel engines are capable of operating on blends of biodiesel up to 20 percent.
 Renewable diesel fuel is derived from the same feedstocks as biodiesel but is refined using a different chemical process to generate a fuel that meets the same engineering specification as petroleum diesel fuel.
 This means that renewable diesel fuel may be used as a substitute to petroleum-based diesel fuel.

-California is the leading consumer of biodiesel and renewable diesel fuel consuming almost one out of every four gallons of the fuel supplied in the U.S. In 2018, the California Air Resources Board found that these fuels have generated the greatest reduction in transportation emissions among all the many fuel and technology types.
-Since 2011, biodiesel and renewable diesel fuel eliminated more than 18 million tons of carbon dioxide.
-This compares to only 4.5 million tons of carbon dioxide eliminated from the use of battery electric vehicles.
+California is the leading consumer of biodiesel and renewable diesel fuel consuming almost one out of every four gallons of the fuel supplied in the U.S. In 2020, the California Air Resources Board found that these fuels have generated the greatest reduction in transportation emissions among all the many fuel and technology types.
+Since 2011, biodiesel and renewable diesel fuel eliminated more than 32 million tons of carbon dioxide (43 percent).
+This compares to only 10 million tons (13 percent) of carbon dioxide eliminated from the use of battery electric vehicles.

 Fleets across the country are switching to these fuels and realizing significant benefits without incurring significant costs required of other alternative fuels.
 The San Francisco Municipal Transportation Authority has been using renewable diesel fuel in its fleet of over 600 buses to reduce carbon dioxide emissions by over 10,000 tons.
 Florida Power and Light now uses biodiesel in its fleet of over 3,900 utility vehicles to reduce carbon dioxide emissions by 6,700 tons.